Creating Tunnels¶

 Auto-Reconnect¶

-Automatically reconnect if the tunnel disconnects:
+Automatically reconnect if the tunnel drops:

 - Edit the tunnel